elliot-alexandre/monkey-business/README.md

 The choice of `Strapi` is for having a Headless CMS without limitation and excessive pricy tiers.
 It's self-hosted, so it will need a separate deployment and management of authorization to avoid unauthorized access.

-For the app `Next.js` was choosen for the ssr capabilties that are suffisant for the project and the serverless components that could be helping the website on the performance for a better lighthouse score.
-GraphQL queries could be run on the run-time if the query is too important for it to be in the build.
-(Pagination can be added)

 ---